Introduction

 5. Transparent communication: SOX compliance necessitates clear reporting and disclosure obligations for publicly traded companies.
 Transparent communication about internal controls and any identified deficiencies builds trust among stakeholders, including investors and the public.

-6. Mitigation of legal risks: By adhering to SOX compliance, organizations can effectively mitigate legal risks associated with financial malpractice.
-Following the Act’s provisions demonstrates a commitment to ethical business practices, reducing the likelihood of legal challenges.
+6. Mitigation of legal risks: By adhering to SOX regulatory compliance, organizations can effectively mitigate legal risks associated with financial malpractice.
+Following the Act’s provisions demonstrates a commitment to ethical accounting and business practices, reducing the likelihood of legal challenges.

 Challenges involved in SOX Compliance